-Stirring up passion for Valentine’s Day–menu and recipes with Diane Brown
+Stirring up passion with this menu and Valentine’s Day recipes from Diane Brown

 Wild Mushroom Risotto with Seared Scallops

 Scallops are the product of Aphrodite’s sea-foam voyage, and are high in phosphorus and iodine, which may have a beneficial effect on sexual potency.
 Mushrooms, along with their earthy sensuality, have high phosphorus and potassium content, as well as a magical, mythical reputation as a powerful aphrodisiac.

 This main course of my Valentine’s Day recipes takes a little bit of technique but with good teamwork between you and your lover, you’ll easily conquer any cooking challenges together.

 1 lb scallops, crescent-shaped muscles removed and discarded